-- Work with MaineDOT to complete an assessment of and work plan to improve town culverts and road infrastructure at risk from increased flooding. - Educate landowners about NFPA (National Fire Protection Association) programs aimed at decreasing potential for wildfires.
+- Work with MaineDOT to complete an assessment of and work plan to improve town culverts and road infrastructure at risk from increased flooding. - Develop maintenance protocols for all culverts, including addressing debris accumulatoin and water diversion. - Educate landowners about NFPA (National Fire Protection Association) programs aimed at decreasing potential for wildfires.